The Plague Dogs (film): Plot

 Rowf, a labrador-mix, and Snitter, a smooth fox-terrier, are two of many dogs used for experimental purposes at an animal research facility in the Lake District of north-western England.
 Snitter has had his brain surgically experimented upon (leaving the top of his head scarred and covered with bandages), while Rowf has been drowned and resuscitated repeatedly.
 One evening, Snitter squeezes under the netting of his cage and into Rowf's, where they discover his cage is unlatched.
-They explore the facility in order to escape until they sneak into the incinerator, where they are nearly killed before finally escaping.
+They explore the facility in order to escape until they sneak into the incinerator, where they narrowly escape in time before it ignites.

-Initially relieved and eager to experience their new freedom, the dogs are soon faced not only with the realities of life in the wild but with the fact they are being hunted by their former captors.
+Initially relieved and eager to experience their new freedom, the dogs are soon faced not only with the realities of life in the wild but with the fact that they are being hunted by their former captors.
 They come to befriend the Tod, a nameless Geordie-accented fox who goes by the local slang term for a wild fox.
 The Tod teaches them to hunt in the wild in exchange for a share of their kills.
 Snitter hopes for a new home as he once had a master, but loses hope after accidentally killing a man by stepping onto the trigger of his shotgun as he climbs up onto him.

 As time passes, the two dogs grow emaciated, having to steal more and more food while still avoiding capture.
 The Tod is also proven to be difficult for the dogs to understand and cooperate.
 When the Tod finds a nest of eggs, he eats them all himself, enraging Rowf.
 The Tod himself disapproves of their risky behaviour, like killing domestic sheep grazing on the local hills.
-They go their separate ways for a time, but the Tod eventually returns to assist them by distracting a lab-hired gunman who then falls to his death.
-The three reconcile and wander about aimlessly, with the 3rd Battalion Parachute Regiment and the media roped into the pursuit, driven by rumours of the two dogs carrying bubonic plague and killing humans and sheep.
+They go their separate ways for a time, but the Tod eventually returns to assist them by distracting a lab-hired gunman who then falls to his death, allowing the starving dogs to consume his corpse.
+The three reconcile and wander about aimlessly, with the 3rd Battalion, Parachute Regiment and the media roped into the pursuit, driven by rumours of the two dogs carrying bubonic plague.